Gabriel2409/docker-tuto/Readme.md

 - `docker container run -v HOST_PATH:CONTAINER_PATH ...`
 - OR `docker container run --mount type=bind,src=HOST_PATH,dst=CONTAINER_PATH ...`
 - ex: `docker container run -d -p 9000:9000 -v /var/run/docker.sock:/var/run/docker.sock portainer/portainer`
-  Portainer allows to supervise my docker host.
+- Note: Portainer allows to supervise my docker host.
 It works because we bind the socket of the docker daemon and portainer can then access the api of the docker daemon via this socket

--NOTE : be careful when mounting !! in the example below, we bind the root folder of our machine to the conainer and host folder of the container:
+NOTE : be careful when mounting !!
+In the example below, we bind the root folder of our machine to the conainer and host folder of the container:

 - `docker container run -v /:/host -ti alphine`
   Then in the container : -`# rm /host/bin/sh` -`# exit`